This can be a helping hand ... or a helping foot!

 took, why you took them, what you expected, what you found and your possible

 We do not expect you to solve problems in this time - we expect you to

 demonstrate building trust, careful listening, evaluating relationship problems,

 handling resistance, offering solutions, discussing consequences and judging

 when to refer a person to another professional.

-Yes, this may be stressful - and yes, coaching and counseling
+Yes, this may be stressful - and yes, counseling

 may be stressful too.